Letting God Prevail over Politics

 The Church stays out of politics.
 But when you look at our faith's teachings about the freedom to choose, equality, and generous welfare programs, it's no surprise that in my experience, most Church members are Democrats like me.

 These two members obviously had very different experiences with politics and the Gospel.
 But they both highlight critical principles about the intersection of faith and politics that we need to learn and apply if our country and our Church membership are to remain intact.

-The answers of both Church members from the opposing political parties remind me of a film critic several decades back.
-Shocked by the loss of his favored presidential candidate, he reportedly remarked, “I can’t believe he won!
-I don’t know a single person who voted for him!”
+The answers from the online forum I mentioned earlier remind me of a film critic several decades back.
+Shocked by the loss of his favored presidential candidate, he reportedly remarked, "I can't believe he won!
+I don't know a single person who voted for him!"
 He had become so ensconced in his insular political bubble that he was completely ignorant of the majority of Americans and their political opinions.